robertjskelton/robertjskelton.github.io/_posts/2021-04-21-lexus-gx470-ram-cell-phone-mount.markdown

 ![Ram](/images/ram/9.jpg)

 So I ordered the [nicer more swivally arm](https://amzn.to/2RPMOlT) and was able to find a convenient location for my phone to sit.
-It has the phone at my eye level, while barely blocking any of my windsheild - you might have to expirement a while to find a good place for your uses.
+It has the phone at my eye level, while barely blocking any of my windshield - you might have to experiment a while to find a good place for your uses.

 ![Ram](/images/ram/10.jpg)
 ![Ram](/images/ram/11.jpg)